AndrewReitz/kotlin-multiplatform-ray-tracer/trail-conditions-app/src/main/assets/about.md

 This app uses the [MORC Trails Conditions Page](http://www.morcmtb.org/forums/trailconditions.php), [CLMTBT Conditions](https://www.cuyunalakesmtb.com/currentconditions), and [Coggs Trails Status Feed](https://www.coggs.com/trail-feed-twitter) to populate the trail status.
-If you know of some MN trails that have a status page and would like to have it included in this app shoot me an email!
+If you know of some MN trails that have a status page and would like to have it included please contact me, see this app section below!

 Due to how this app works, status are posted by people, they might not always be 100% accurate and up to date.
 Sorry but that's just how it goes.
-If trails are wet, please use don't ride them.
+If trails are wet, please don't ride them.

 ## This App

-If you find any issues/bugs, have any comments, ideas, or what to get involved.
-Feel free to contact me at [andrewreitz@protonmail.com](mail://andrewreitz@protonmail.com), or make a ticket [here](https://gitlab.com/andrew.reitz/mn-trail-conditions-app/-/issues).
+If you find any issues or bugs, have any comments or ideas, want to get involved, or just want to find some people to talk about bikes with, please join the [telegram channel](https://t.me/morcmtb), or make a ticket [here](https://gitlab.com/andrew.reitz/mn-trail-conditions-app/-/issues).

 The app is open source, and is hosted on [gitlab](https://gitlab.com/andrew.reitz/mn-trail-conditions-app/).